yagopv/DurandalAuth/readme.md

 - Styled with Bootstrap 3

-- Optional SEO ready using [AzureCrawler](http://github.com/yagopv/azurecrawler)
+- Optionally, the site is ready for SEO using [AzureCrawler](http://github.com/yagopv/azurecrawler)

+- Dynamic Sitemap generation

 ##Check it out!! ...